GEO-001/GEO-001/README.md

 # [Oluwaseyi G. Ezekiel](README.md)
-I am an emerging forester passionate about advancing research in spatial ecology and forest management.
-I have experience conducting both independent and collaborative studies in silviculture, forest ecology, ecosystem modeling, climate change, and natural hazard assessment.
-My goal is to contribute to global forest management efforts by integrating traditional forest monitoring and inventory methods with the latest technologies in remote sensing and Geographic Information Systems. <br>
+I am a budding conservationist passionate about advancing studies in spatial ecology and environmental management.
+I have experience conducting both independent and collaborative studies in silviculture, forest ecology, ecosystem modeling, climate change, natural resource management, and environmental hazard assessment.
+My goal is to contribute to global conservation efforts by integrating traditional monitoring and assessment methods with the latest technologies in remote sensing and Geographic Information Systems. <br>

 # Research Interests
 - Remote Sensing